xyproto/projectinfo/README.md

     // The first argument should be the directory to scan dir := os.Args[1]

-    // Use the ReadProjectName function from the projectname package name, err := projectname.ReadProjectName(dir)
+    // Use the ReadProjectName function from the projectinfo package name, err := projectinfo.ReadProjectName(dir)
     if err != nil {
         fmt.Printf("Failed to read project name: %v\n", err) os.Exit(1)